-Since mwm market used to be a stone's throw away appa used to take a brisk walk and we used to prance behind him in our pattu pavadai's holding the brass plate in which the coveted idol would rest.
+Since Malleswaram market used to be a stone's throw away my Appa used to make us take a brisk walk and we used to prance behind him in our pattu pavadai's holding the brass thattu (plate) in which will bring home our coveted idol.
 I recollect vividly how the colorful marketplace with glittering idols, the paper crowns swishing in the cool morning breeze and the smell of fresh roses & jasmine in the air would usher in the festive mood.

-Sis & me used to always have this major grouse as appa used to always insist on purchasing a clay idol of Ganesha against the colourful ones stacked in different alluring poses.
-We used to secretly think appa was stingy and used to try a number of tricks to veer him towards the stalls stacked with the colour idols only to be nonchallantly sidelined by him.
-Once with all earnestness that a 11 year old could muster, I asked him "Appa, can't we afford a color ganesha for once?"
-Dad laughed out aloud and said that it was a tradition to buy clay Ganesh as the coloured models are burnt in a kiln before getting painted while the clay models seem alive & resonate the divine.
-Possibly it was his way of explaining eco-friendliness to us nagging children.
+My dad laughed out aloud and said that it was our tradition to buy only clay Ganesh as the coloured models are burnt in a kiln before getting painted and that is unacceptable as a murti while the clay models are deemed to resonate the divine.
+Possibly it was his simplified explaination of eco-friendliness to us nagging children.
 Of course, we didn't buy his theory and still longed for the colored ones.
 The only consolation was that we got to chose the paper crowns and we usually made the seller mad by the time we chose one.
 Ah, those were the days!

-This year I took my son to the market albiet in the car, not very early in the morning and I was delighted to see the same sparkle in his eyes seeing the buzzing market.
-He looked with awe at the colorful idols and clapped his little hands on seeing the different hues of flowers adorning the stalls.
+This year I drove my kiddo to the market and I was delighted to see the same sparkle in his eyes seeing the buzzing market.
+He looked with awe at the colorful idols and clapped his little hands on seeing the different hues of strung flowers adorning the stalls.

 1 comment: